EventStore/EventStore/docs/installation.md

 The command above would run EventStoreDB as a single node without SSL.
 You also get AtomPub protocol enabled, so you can get the stream browser to work in the Admin UI.

 ::: warning
-The legacy TCP client protocol is disabled by default and will no longer be available from 24.2.
+The legacy TCP client protocol is disabled by default and will no longer be available since version 24.2.
 To enable it in versions lower than 24.2, add the environment variable to the yaml file:
 EVENTSTORE_ENABLE_EXTERNAL_TCP=true
 :::